 SGW conducted a threat and risk assessment for the new development, and subsequently advised on security countermeasures required.
 The recent tragic attack in Westminster has served as a reminder that security needs to be taken very seriously at all times, regardless of perceived threat level.

-Plans have been put into place to extend the building so that it will have seven storeys and two basement levels.
-Within the hotel guests can expect 92,000 sq. ft. of sheer luxury which will include a library, bars, dining rooms and deluxe bedrooms, the most expensive and indulgent suite could even cost up to £10,000 per night for guests.
+Plans have been put into place to extend the building to seven storeys and two basement levels.
+Within the hotel, guests can expect 92,000 sq. ft. of sheer luxury which will include a library, bars, dining rooms and deluxe bedrooms, the most expensive and indulgent suite could even cost up to £10,000 per night for guests.
 This highly anticipated hotel is due to be complete in 2017 and is already 30 percent finished.